You must login to eRA Commons and use the Status feature to access your submitted applications and grants.

 - You will receive a series of Grants.gov and eRA Commons email notifications throughout the submission process.
 Email can be unreliable, so it is good practice to proactively track your application status in Grants.gov and eRA Commons.

 - You must address any errors identified in Grants.gov and eRA Commons before the submission deadline.
+Warnings do not stop application processing.
+Read all warnings carefully and use your discretion to determine which, if any, you will address.

 - You have a 2 business day application viewing window (weekends and federal holidays don't count) to check your assembled application image before it moves on to our receipt and referral staff for further processing.